Pavement Licence

 Tacit Consent

-Once the information is submitted and validated, the Licensing Authority has 10 working days from the day after the application is made (excluding public holidays) to consult on and determine the application.
-This consists of 5 working days for public consultation and then 5 working days to consider and determine the application further to consultation.
+Once the information is submitted to the Local Authority, the Authority has 28 days from the day after the application is made (excluding public holidays) to consult on and determine the application.
+This consists of 14 calendar days for public consultation, and then 14 calendar days to consider and determine the application after the consultation.

-If the licensing authority does not determine the application within the 10 working day period, the application will be deemed to have been granted and it will be subject to the published standard conditions.
+If the Local Authority does not determine the application within the 14-day determination period, the application will be deemed to have been granted subject to any local conditions published by the Local Authority before the application was submitted.

 Contact